n8ta/Learning-Rebound/Lesson0.md

-# Lesson 0 - The Very Basics of Python
+# Lesson 0 - The Very Basics

 Python is a programming langauge that is designed to very straight forward to use.
 To run python you will need to install it.
 I recommend the anaconda python package manager, it comes preinstalled with most of what we'll be using. https://www.continuum.io/downloads.
 You will also need to install rebound.
 You can install rebound with the pip command: